85+ Tested Ways to Grow Your Email List Fast in 2022March 30, 2022

 - Show surveys to ask for feedback and contact information.

 - Create urgency with limited-time deals using overlay pop-ups.

 - Add lead forms and offer free consultation or advice to capture contact information.

 The way your website functions on desktops and smartphones is different.
-Make sure you have optimized both versions for mobiles so that your email signup pop-up doesn’t appear out of place because mobiles (smartphones) are fast becoming the preferred device for accessing the net.
+Ensure you have optimized both versions for mobiles so that your email sign-up pop-up doesn’t appear out of place because mobiles (smartphones) are fast becoming the preferred device for accessing the net.

 - Make sure that the surveys and overlay pop-ups are mobile responsive.

 - You can also create separate surveys for the mobile browser and app.

 The way you guide prospective customers into your sales funnel with an email campaign on your desktop website differs from the strategy required to convert smartphone users.
 The lead-in process, design, and expected sign-up reward need to be decided accordingly.